narg95/facebook-repo-viewer/README.md

 # React Demo App

-This is a React-Redux demo app that connects to the github to retreive the public repositories of `facebook` user and their commits.
+This is a React-Mobx demo app that connects to the github to retreive the public repositories of `facebook` user and their commits.

 # Run